Souravgoswami/patched-irb/README.md

 + get_history_lines: Yet another test.
 It will print the total number of lines (to standard output) that .irb_history has.
 It has no alias.

++ decorate(\*args): The patched Kernel module's method decorate is just like puts but it will colourize your strings!

 **Note: You can easily override the above methods.
 You can do `clear = 5` and you can't use clear().
 It will return 5.
 But We have aliased most of the methods so you can use them alternatively.**

 ## Patched String 🔡
-Yes, we have the String class monkey patched so you can use `colourize` method on every String object. `colourize` is aliased with `to_colour`.
+Yes, we have the String class monkey patched so you can use `colourize` method on every String object. `colourize` will print colour codes.
+Use Kernel#decorate(\*args) to colourize your strings without writing puts everytime.

+Be careful while using the patched methods.
+They are for convenience.
+Don't use it in production environments.
+Using, say,  String#colourize will only work with patched IRB unless you create it yourself!

 ## Module
 There's a module called QuickTools.
 You have various methods there: